Links on Android Authority may earn us a commission. Learn more.

 What is the PlayStation VR2

 The specs for this next-gen console are the best we’ve ever seen in a PlayStation console, which should mean VR performance is vastly improved, as well.
-The PSVR 2 should deliver an improved resolution, pixel quality, and refresh rates when compared to current PSVR offerings for the PS4.
+Sony confirmed that the PSVR 2 “enhances everything from resolution and field of view to tracking and input” compared to the current PSVR for the PS4.